 Hope is the girl that no one remembers; she could have known you for years yet every time you see her she’s a perfect stranger.
 She doesn’t know why the world has forgotten her, but she knows it’s damn near impossible to lead a normal life.
 So she turns to a life of crime, which is utterly, utterly boring.

 It wouldn’t be so bad if Hope wasn’t such a robotic drone.
 I get it, her condition is likely the type to induce heartbreak; she’s learned to shut herself off from the world to avoid the pain.
 I understand.
 But if you’re going to write a character like that, you still need to find a way to make her relatable, interesting.
 Making your MC a jewel thief does not automatically make her an interesting character.
-She certainly sets herself up as one, describing her illegal behavior as cruel, her using her “condition” the way she does as manipulative.
+She certainly sets herself up as one, describing her illegal behaviour as cruel, her using her “condition” the way she does as manipulative.
 She tells us she’s an interesting morally-ambiguous character but she doesn’t follow through with the emotion.
-In other words, painfully cliche words, show don’t tell!

 And while we’re on the subject of the MC, what was with the incessant listing of things?
 And the random spewing of useless pub quiz trivia that didn’t have anything to do with the plot or character development?